How to Create A Workout Plan [That Fits Your Busy Schedule]

 Our core training should mimic patterns that ingrain stability, NOT mobility.
-Useful core exercises include planks, farmer carries, rollouts, and leg raises.
+Sit-ups and crunches promote spinal mobility while under tension.
+This is a big no-no!

-Your exercise program should include some variation of all 6 of these movement patterns.
+Your workout plan must include some variation of all 6 of these movement patterns.
 I will call these the non-negotiable exercises.

 In combination, these 6 exercises will train almost every single muscle group in your body while teaching important human functionality.

 Now that we have the foundational exercises selected, let's talk about how much of each you should perform.